When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Summit the spiritual Adam’s Peak

-Don’t Miss: Trekking through the dense forests, jagged peaks, and tumbling waterfalls of the Knuckles Mountain Range.
+- Trek through the forests, jagged peaks, and waterfalls of the Knuckles Mountain Range

 Meals and lodging may run slightly higher versus neighboring countries, but train travel will save you a hefty penny.
 The area to splurge is activities, as several may push your daily budget to the higher end.